friday-fish/friday-fish.github.io/_talks/2025-11-21-douwe-hoekstra.md

 location: HFG 707
 speaker: Douwe Hoekstra
 abstract: >
-  In this talk we will put a good topology on the moduli space of solutions of the Seiberg-Witten equations.
-We will then show that the moduli space is in fact a compact topological space.
+  In this talk we will study the topology of the moduli space.
+In particular, we will show that it is a Hausdorff and compact space.
 ---